sustainableaviation/jetfuelburn/joss/paper.md

 | CO~2~ Flight Calc. | myClimate | Open            | EMEP/EEA emissions guideb. |
 | Google Flights     | Google    | Open            | `travel-impact-model`      |

-While researchers from aerospace engineering have proposed different approaches, few have been implemented in a user-friendly package that can be used by non-experts.
+To remedy this problem, researchers from aerospace engineering have proposed different approaches, few have been implemented in a user-friendly package that can be used by non-experts.
 The `jetfuelburn` package is the first Python package that provides a comprehensive set of fuel burn models for commercial aircraft.
 It is designed to be used in the context of environmental impact assessment of air travel, aircraft performance analysis and optimisation.
 It uses the `pint` package to allow for calculations in physical units, allowing for quick conversion between imperial and metric units.
 In addition, all variables passed to functions are checked for correct physical dimensions.

 Is going to be a great addition to existing fuel burn calculators, etc.